Rice, pulao and biryani refer to different types of Indian rice dishes.

 What we call rice is often a simple dish.
 The rice is cooked by the absorption method, or boiled, or steamed.
 It usually is just cooked with water.
 Having said that, the addition of cumin seeds or caraway seeds is common.
-It is usually served as side dish to a main meal, but can sometimes be a course in its own right.
+It is usually served as a side dish to the main meal, but can sometimes be a course in its own right.

 Biryani is at the opposite end of the scale.
 It is often a meal on its own, or at least a course on its own.
 It is never a side dish.
 It is typically served on festive occasions.
 It is quite complex to prepare, because it is what could be called an assembled dish, with many parts being cooked separately, then brought together for final preparation.
 In fact, it is less a rice dish and more a dish in which rice is an ingredient.

 Pulao sits somewhere between these two.
 Characteristically it is a one-pot dish with all the ingredients cooked together – but not always.
 It can be served as a side dish, or a course on its own, depending on the complexity of the finished dish.

 There are also a number of other dishes that use rice that are not covered here.
 A particular favourite of mine are rice cakes – idli – which are made from fermented rice batter.
 Let us not overlook kitchri, the original basis of kedgeree, which is a dish of rice and lentils cooked together.
 And then there is kheer, or Indian rice pudding.

 Almost all the recipes in this book call for basmati rice.

 There are just a few things to master about cooking rice.
 The first is to use good rice.
 The best basmati rice, in my opinion, comes from Pakistan and is available in supermarkets.
 But, a visit to your Indian grocer will be worthwhile to see the range and qualities of the many different kinds of rice.

 The second thing is to remember that rice is at its best when it has been washed and allowed to soak.